webpack/webpack.js.org/src/content/contribute/writers-guide.md

 + As we've learned in [production guide](/guides/production/)...
 ```

-Do not assume things are simple.
+Please do not assume things are simple.
+Avoid words like 'just', 'simply'.

 ```diff
 - Simply run command...